Alejio20/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories: Counts the number of directories an sub-directories in the current directory(Current and and parent directories should not be considered and hidden directories should be counted)
 12-newest_files: Displays the 10 newest files in the current directory(One file per line and sorted from the newest to the oldest)
 13-unique:Takes a list of words as input and prints only words that appera exactly once and words should be sorted
+14-findthatword: Display lines containing the pattern"root" from the file /etc/passwd